How can ISO Certification benefit your construction business?

 Relevant ISO Standards for the Construction Industry.

-ISO 9001: Quality Management is the minimum regulatory requirement for most companies looking to hire construction companies.
+Is the minimum regulatory requirement for most companies looking to hire construction companies.
 Achieving this certification opens your business up to more opportunities with more substantial contracts.
 It builds the capability of your organisation in streamlining process flows, reducing unnecessary costs, improving supply chain management with both material and trade subcontractor service providers, and enhancing internal communications.

-ISO 45001: Occupational Health and Safety is particularly important in an industry that works with heavy equipment, electricity, hazardous materials, and heights.
+Is particularly important in an industry that works with heavy equipment, electricity, hazardous materials, and heights.
 Construction is a very ‘High Risk’ sector, and ISO45001 certification emphasises the value your company places on its employees and subcontractors, building rapport with the personnel on which the business stands.
 Following industry best practice for occupational health and safety keeps staff happy, operations efficient, and legislation issues at bay.

-ISO 14001: Environmental Management is becoming more and more important as society realises the impact of human activity on the environment.
+Is becoming more and more important as society realises the impact of human activity on the environment.
 Building and infrastructure has obviously a high impact on the environment, so this certification allows your company to get ahead of the curve when it comes to sustainable construction practices.
 Efficient energy production and conservation, proper waste management, ethical sourcing of materials, and significant reduction of carbon footprint are just some of the benefits your company can obtain through this certification.